quicwg/base-drafts/draft-ietf-quic-transport-protocol.md

 handshake protocol, so the details of a specific handshake protocol are out of this document's scope.
-If not explicitly specified in the application mapping, TLS is assumed to be the default crypto handshake protocol, as described in {{!I-D.thomson-quic-tls}}.
+If not explicitly specified in the application mapping, TLS is assumed to be the default crypto handshake protocol, as described in {{QUIC-TLS}}.
 An application that maps to QUIC MAY however specify an alternative crypto handshake protocol to be used.

 The following list of requirements and recommendations documents properties of the current prototype handshake which should be